 - Viktor Krum – Seeker

-The team’s special move is the Wronski Feint, which is seen in Goblet of Fire.
-Krum knocks the opposing seeker off their broom into the opposing Chasers, depriving them of the Quaffle, and giving it to Levski, who swiftly punches it into the central hoop, earning 10 points.
+The team’s special move is the Wronski Feint, which is seen in Harry Potter and the Goblet of Fire.
+Krum knocks the opposing Seeker off their broom into the opposing Chasers, depriving them of the Quaffle, and giving it to Levski, who swiftly punches it into the central hoop, earning 10 points.

 Their Quidditch pitch is similar to the German pitch, but the sky is always dark, and the stadium is surrounded by grim, Gothic towers, including a clock tower at one end that has the scoreboard.

 - Dawn Withey – Beater